 Step 2.
 Assess the Role of the Category

 Now that we have defined the category, it is necessary to decide its role.
 It is important to consider how the category will work in-store, and how it fits with the retailer’s whole portfolio.
 Moreover, assessing the role of your categories and how they relate to each other in-store will aid in understanding the total basket profitability of your customer.
 It is important to check the potential profit margin for both retailer and supplier.
 All efforts surrounding the category should be consistently contributing to its purpose or ‘category role’.
 This is important to ensure the efficient allocation of resources, that resources go to the most deserving categories.
 For instance, categories with large share and/or positive outlook and/or capable of driving footfall in store.

 The following are 4 types of consumer-centric category segmentation.
 These can be used to help assess the role of the category:

 These account for 50-70% of the categories.
 They are the regular, frequent use, products.
-For example, milk, salty snacks, bread, biscuits, confectionery, coffee, and tea.
-These are the Categories which compete heavily in terms of price, space and promotions.
+For example, milk, snacks, bread, biscuits, confectionery, coffee, and tea.
+These are the categories which compete heavily in terms of price, space and promotions.

 Convenience categories account for 10-20% of categories.
 Generally, these have less space in-store and fewer promotions.
 These complete the retailer’s assortment of products.
-Typically, are products not usually found on a routine shopping list.
-This category aims to guarantee a one-stop-shopping.
+Typically, these are products not usually found on a routine shopping list.
+However, this category aims to guarantee a one-stop-shopping experience.
 Furthermore, its premium pricing plays an important role in enhancing margins.
 Categories such as shoe polish, greeting cards and electricals are typical examples.